by jackie | Nov 15, 2021 | Books, CSA Box, DIY, Eating Local, Every Single Morsel, Food, Pantry, Preserving the Harvest, Recipes, Things We Love

-The finished sauce.
+Pouches of finished sauce, in my freezer stash.
 I freeze this in one cup portions in small freezer bags to use all winter.
 Thaw it in the bag and gently spoon over cooked pasta tossed with olive oil or butter.
 If you must heat the sauce, simply warm a little olive oil in a sauce pan and stir in the sauce until just warmed.

 Home made pasta, uncooked fresh tomato sauce frozen from last summer’s harvest and some good quality parmesan or pecorino – perfection in its simplicity!

-* As a poaching liquid for shrimp, calamari or lobster
+- Poaching liquid for seafood, shrimp, calamari or lobster

 Or, simply use it in place of any liquid next time you make stock, bread, rice, bulgur, barley or risotto.
-These are kitchen basics you know you’re going to do anyway, so why not add a little free oomph?
-But, whatever you do, please, please don’t let me find out you poured all that great home-grown organic tomato water down the drain!
+These are kitchen basics you know you’re going to do anyway, so why not add a little free flavor & nutrient booster?

 An icy glass of tomato essence…. yummy and refreshing straight up, and so many great uses in coctails…